samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 use your terminal and type `go run main.go` to run it.

 To test if the web server ready, you may use this cURL in another terminal.
-Do not use the same terminal as your web server as we want to let the web server running.
+Do not use the same terminal as your web server as you want to let the web server running.
 ```bash
 curl -X GET http://localhost:8080/hello
 ```